 After the salt dip, some folks quick-steep them in hot boiling water.
-This helps lessen a bit of that tangy taste and helps the wine not develop that "SCOBY-like" thin layer on top.
+This helps lessen a bit of that tangy taste and helps the wine not develop that "SCOBY-like" or jelly-like thin layer on top.

 Then, when it's done we can let the water drip off and begin the second step.

 Step 2: Add Berries + Honey + Sugar